eun-ice/atomicring/README.md

  For writing first w_pend is incremented, then the content of the ring buffer is updated.
  After writing w_done is incremented.
 If w_done is equal to w_pend then both are set to 0 and write_index is incremented.

- In rare cases this can result in a race where multiple threads increment r_pend and r_done never quite reaches r_pend.
+ In rare cases this can result in a race where multiple threads increment r_pend in turn and r_done never quite reaches r_pend.
  If r_pend == 255 or w_pend == 255 a spinloop waits it to be <255 to continue.
+This rarely happens in practice, that's why this is called almost wait-free.

-# Dependencies
+## Dependencies

-This package only depends on [atomic64](https://github.com/obourgain/rust-atomic64)
+This package depends on [atomic64](https://github.com/obourgain/rust-atomic64) to simulate a 64bit atomic using locks on non 64bit platforms.

-# Usage
+## Usage

-AtomicRingBuffer is on [crates.io](https://crates.io/crates/atomicring) and on [docs.rs](https://docs.rs/atomicring/)

 To use AtomicRingBuffer, add this to your `Cargo.toml`: